asminpaudel141/java-100program/README.md

 # 95.Write a Java program to implement polymorphism
 # 96.Write a Java program to implement polymorphism
 # 97.Write a Java program to implement polymorphism
+# 98.Write a Java program to implement polymorphism